LBJ-Wade/kinksnumerics/README.md

 # kinksnumerics
 numerical simulation of kink solution

-In this repository there are several programs shown that simulate numerically dynamic kink solutions of the phi^4-theory and the Sine-Gordon model, however, an arbitrary potential for a real 1 dimensional scalar can be introduced (Further details below).
+In this repository there are several programs shown that simulate numerically dynamic kink solutions of the phi^4-theory and the Sine-Gordon model, however, an arbitrary potential for a real 1 dimensional scalar can be introduced (Further details below) and numerically simulated.
 For simplicity, every model has its own python file.
-We even split one and mulit-kink solution into separate files which would not be necessary.
+We even split one and mulit-kink solution for the phi^4-model into separate files which would not be necessary.
 The files Kkequ_Kink_commented.py and  Kkequ_two_Kink.py simulate the phi^4-theory, Kkequ_two_kink.py the Sine-Gordon model.

-The plots that are included in this repository are labeled such that there is no need of further explanation of what they show.IMPORTANT:We always plit simulation and analytical result over each other.
+The plots that are included in this repository are labeled such that there is no need of further explanation of what they show.
+They are all produced by the python files in this repository.IMPORTANT: We always plit simulation and analytical result over each other.
 Simulations in the gif-files are ALWAYS printed red while the analytical solution is printed blue!
 Note however that some plots for static solutions or potentials (since they are trivial analytic functions) are simply done by an simple plot script which is not included in this repository.

 The Program Structure: